- Best for Beginners: DJI Mavic Mini

 There are multiple things to consider when buying a drone.
-The fact that you’re on this article about the best foldable drones means that you’re likely looking for something lightweight, small and discrete to take with you on your travels or just to play around with at your local park on a weekend.
+The fact that you’re in this article about the best foldable drones with camera means that you’re likely looking for something lightweight, small and discrete to take with you on your travels or just to play around with at your local park on a weekend.

 What you will learn in this article: